 "Both games it seemed every time I missed I was getting punished, and when you miss over the middle that's going to happen."

 Carpenter has been getting regular duty while Lance Berkman recovers from a strained left calf and is batting .409 with 10 RBIs in 22 at-bats.
 He singled his first two trips with an RBI, belted a two-run shot to straightaway center off Lendy Castillo in the fifth for his first career homer and added a two-run triple off Rodrigo Lopez in the seventh.

 Berkman missed the weekend series but could be back Tuesday when the Cardinals open a three-game series against the Reds.

-Yadeir Molina hit a three-run homer in the third and has six RBIs the last three games.
+Yadier Molina hit a three-run homer off Maholm in the third and has six RBIs the last three games.
 Plus he threw out Marlon Byrd attempting to steal in the third.

 Reed Johnson had two hits and an RBI for the Cubs, who scored their second run on a wild pitch.
 They were outscored 15-4 the last two games after hammering Adam Wainwright in St. Louis' home opener for a 9-5 victory.

 Westbrook allowed an unearned run in seven innings in his first start at Cincinnati.
 He's gotten plenty of support, with St. Louis scoring 17 runs his first two outings.